jjhelmus/nmrglue/doc/source/tutorial.rst

 in the direct dimension and 332 points in the indirect dimension.  nmrglue takes care of converting the raw data in the file into an array of appropiate type, dimensionality, and quadrature.
-For complex data the last axis, typically the direct dimension, is convert to a complex data type.
+For complex data the last axis, typically the direct dimension, is converted to a complex data type.
 The other axes are not converted.

-In some cases not all of the information needed to represent the spectral data as a well formed numpy array is not stored in the file or the values determined automatically are incorrect.
-In many of these cases this information can be specified directly in the function call.
+In some cases, not all of the information needed to represent the spectral data as a well formed numpy array is stored in the file, or the values determined automatically are incorrect.
+In many of these cases, this information can be specified directly in the function call.

-For example the ``read`` function in the ``varian`` module sometimes cannot determine the shape or fid ordering of 3D files correctly.
+For example, the ``read`` function in the ``varian`` module sometimes cannot determine the shape or fid ordering of 3D files correctly.
 These parameters can be explicitly provided in the function call with the shape and torder keywords.
 See :ref:`varian_module` for details.

 Universal dictionaries
 ======================

-In addition to the spectral data the read function also determines various spectral parameters that were stored in the file and stores them in a python dictionary:
+In addition to the spectral data, the ``read`` function also determines various spectral parameters that were stored in the file and stores them in a python dictionary: